microsoft/vscode-docs/docs/terminal/basics.md

 ## Terminals in editor area

-Terminal in the editor area, also known as terminal editors, can be created through the **Terminal: Create New Terminal in Editor Area** and ****Terminal: Create New Terminal in Editor Area to the Side** commands or by dragging a terminal from the terminal view into the editor area.
+Terminal in the editor area, also known as terminal editors, can be created through the **Terminal: Create New Terminal in Editor Area** and **Terminal: Create New Terminal in Editor Area to the Side** commands or by dragging a terminal from the terminal view into the editor area.

 ![Terminal editors are presented like regular text file tabs](images/basics/terminal-editor.png)

-Terminal editors are ideal if you want a complex setup such as terminals on 2 sides of an editor or terminal splits that are arranged in 2 dimensions.
-The `terminal.integrated.defaultLocation` setting can changing the default terminal location.
+Terminal editors are ideal if you want a complex workbench layout such as terminals on either side of an editor or terminals arranged in two dimensions.
+Below PowerShell and WSL terminals are stacked in an editor group to the right of a group of file editors.

 ![Terminal editors are can be layed out using the editor group layout system, for example 2 terminals could sit to the right of a text editor](images/basics/terminal-editor-grid.png)

+The `terminal.integrated.defaultLocation` setting can change the default terminal location to be in either the `view` or `editor` areas.

 ## Navigating the buffer

 The content in the terminal is called the buffer, with the section right above the bottom viewport being called "scrollback".
-The amount of scrollback kept is determined by the `terminal.integrated.scrollback` setting which defaults to `1000`.
+The amount of scrollback kept is determined by the `terminal.integrated.scrollback` [setting](/docs/getstarted/settings.md) and defaults to `1000` lines.

 There are various commands available to navigate around the terminal buffer:

-- Scroll up a line: `kb(workbench.action.terminal.scrollUp)`
+* Scroll up a line - `kb(workbench.action.terminal.scrollUp)`
-- Scroll down a line: `kb(workbench.action.terminal.scrollDown)`
+* Scroll down a line - `kb(workbench.action.terminal.scrollDown)`
-- Scroll up a page: `kb(workbench.action.terminal.scrollUpPage)`
+* Scroll up a page - `kb(workbench.action.terminal.scrollUpPage)`
-- Scroll down a page: `kb(workbench.action.terminal.scrollDownPage)`
+* Scroll down a page - `kb(workbench.action.terminal.scrollDownPage)`
-- Scroll to the top: `kb(workbench.action.terminal.scrollToTop)`
+* Scroll to the top - `kb(workbench.action.terminal.scrollToTop)`
-- Scroll to the bottom: `kb(workbench.action.terminal.scrollToBottom)`
+* Scroll to the bottom - `kb(workbench.action.terminal.scrollToBottom)`

-_Command_ navigation is also available (see [shell integration](/docs/terminal/shell-integration.md)):
+**Command** navigation is also available (see [shell integration](/docs/terminal/shell-integration.md)):

-- Scroll to the previous command: `kb(workbench.action.terminal.scrollToPreviousCommand)`
+* Scroll to the previous command - `kb(workbench.action.terminal.scrollToPreviousCommand)`
-- Scroll to the previous command: `kb(workbench.action.terminal.scrollToNextCommand)`
+* Scroll to the next command - `kb(workbench.action.terminal.scrollToNextCommand)`

 Scrolling will happen instantaneously, but can be configured to animate over a short duration with the `terminal.integrated.smoothScrolling` setting.